arqam66/Resume_Crafting/README.md

 - Avoid personal info — no date of birth, marital status, or national ID.
 - Proofread — correct spelling, punctuation, and link targets.

 ---

-## Contributing
-Contributions, suggestions, and corrections are welcome.
-To contribute:
-1. Fork the source (if hosted on a repo).
-2. Propose edits via pull request or send suggested edits to the author.
-3. For content changes, include clear reasoning and examples.

----

-## Known issues / TODO
-- Flow chart diagram placeholders need final diagrams (mermaid or PNG).
-- Minor typos and formatting consistency reviewed; further copyediting may improve tone.

----

-## License
-This guide is provided for personal and educational use.
-To request broader reuse (commercial or otherwise), contact the author via LinkedIn: https://www.linkedin.com/in/arqamhussain

----